kavyajeetbora/civil_engineering/soil_rock_profile/readme.md

 #### 4.3 RMR
 ![Prediction of RMR](https://github.com/kavyajeetbora/civil_engineering/blob/master/soil_rock_profile/images/RMR.JPG)

+### 5. Features and application of this model -
+- Automates the taks of plotting the geotechnical profile
+- Better results than conventional method of drawing a profile i.e. manual plotting using CAD software.
+- This can be a handy tool to quickly plot the profile by directly feeding the borehole data in csv format
+- Can be used to predict any egineering properties like compressive strenth and RQD based on its chainage and depth.
+- This can further help in design of foundations, like for example  determining the shaft capacity of piles in rocks (which depends upon the UCS value of rock)

-### 5. Evaluation of the model
+### 6. *Evaluation of the model (optional)*

 To Evaluate the model, metric [mean square error (MSE)](https://en.wikipedia.org/wiki/Mean_squared_error) was used.
 The model with lowest MSE was chosen for prediction.
-Since the data we are having is very less, [K-fold cross validation method](https://machinelearningmastery.com/k-fold-cross-validation/) was used for evaluating the model as well as for hyperparameter tunining of the model.
+Since the data we are having is very less, [K-fold cross validation method](https://machinelearningmastery.com/k-fold-cross-validation/) was used for hyperparameter tunining of the model.